-AMC welcomes your payment of tuition and fees by check.
-Your check must be made payable to Atlanta Metropolitan College with the student's name and ID number on the face of the check.
+AMC welcomes payment of tuition and fees by check.
+Checks must be made payable to Atlanta Metropolitan College with the student's name and ID number on the face of the check.
 AMC does not accept two-party checks, payroll checks, starter checks, counter checks, post-dated checks or checks which must be sent for collection.
-If the check you present for payment of your tuition and fees is not honored by the bank and is returned to the College unpaid, a financial hold will be placed on your records, you will be assessed a \$30.00 returned check fee, and you will be required to make all future payments to the College by cash, cashier's check, traveler's check or money order.
-Your check will be immediately forwarded to Certegy Check Services, the College's guarantee service.
+If the check presented for payment of the student's tuition and fees is not honored by the bank and is returned to the College unpaid, a financial hold will be placed on the student's record, the student will be assessed a \$30.00 returned check fee, and the student will be required to make all future payments to the College by cash, cashier's check, traveler's check or money order.
+Checks will be immediately forwarded to Certegy Check Services, the College's guarantee service.
 Certegy will reimburse the College for the amount of the check and charge the student a service fee.
-If for any reason Certegy cannot honor the check, the student must clear the returned check in full, including the returned check fee within 10 calendar days following a written notification by the Business Office.
+If for any reason Certegy cannot honor the check, the student must clear the returned check in full, including the returned check fee, within 10 calendar days following a written notification by the Business Office.